eradiate/eradiate/docs/rst/user_guide/data/solar_irradiance.rst

 (from 1992-8-7 to 1993-7-1), and on the Kurucz and Bell (1995) synthetic spectrum.
 Wavelength range: [200, 2397] nm.
 Resolution: 1 nm.
 The mean absolute uncertainty is of 2 to 3 %.
 The spectrum is representative of moderately high solar activity.
-Total solar irradiance: 1367.7 W/m².
+When contributions from the wavelength region :math:`[0, 200[ \, \cup \, ]2397, +\infty[` nm are added, the total solar irradiance evaluates to 1367.7 W/m².
+In [200, 2397] nm, the integrated solar irradiance spectrum evaluates to 1315.7 W/m².

 Reference: :cite:`Thuillier2003SolarSpectralIrradiance`.

 ``whi_2008_*``